shelleywong/CSCI211-Course-Materials/Programs/program05.md

 ### Implementation

-Your program must take four command line arguments:
+Your program must take in four command line arguments (in addition to the executable):
 * number of checkers
 * length of checker's break after a robbery
 * name of input file